AungKhantThaw47/CPE_Final_Project/academic_report.md

 This chapter describes the implementation of an automated Myanmar crisis event monitoring system that transforms raw Burmese-language news articles into structured, geolocated crisis event records displayed on an interactive web dashboard.
 The system is implemented as a seven-stage data pipeline deployed entirely on Google Cloud Platform (GCP), with each stage containerised as an independent Docker-based Cloud Run service or job.

 The pipeline is designed around three core principles.
-First, full automation: once deployed, the system operates daily without any manual triggering, driven by Cloud Scheduler and event-based triggers via Google Eventarc.
+First, operational automation: the routine path runs on a daily schedule, while bulk backfills can be initiated through the coordinator without modifying downstream stages.
 Second, human-in-the-loop quality control: a human analyst reviews machine-generated classifications and annotations before they proceed to downstream stages, ensuring data quality.
 Third, infrastructure-as-code reproducibility: all cloud resources are managed by Terraform, and all container images are built and versioned using SHA-256 content hashing to ensure deterministic, reproducible deployments.

 The overall data flow is illustrated in Figure 4.1: